monescuteodor/Grg_Ai/README.md

 # Grg_Ai
 I declare using AI in this project.

+The README.md file for the version you want is in RELEASES.
 Trained Ai specialized in programing.
 The AI model is trained with .json file but also with .md files.